-The means of diversion for this project consists of a domestic well drilled to a depth of 220 feet.
-The well has a 6 inch casing at the ground surface and has an open bottom.
-The maximum pumping rate from the well is 6.00 GPM.
+The means of diversion for this project consists of a domestic well drilled to a depth of 240 feet.
+The well has a 6 inch casing at the ground surface and is screened from 175-180 feet below the ground surface.
+The maximum pumping rate from the well is 8.00 GPM.